University Accident Review Committee

 - Maintain the records of committee decisions regarding evaluation of Preventable, Not-Preventable, and Incident occurrences as part of the record of each individual accident as required, and which is to be reported to the Department of State Police per Memo-2001-No. 10 referencing Section 52-4 of the Code of Virginia of 1950 as amended.
 The Interdepartmental Safety Program.

-- Maintain records of drivers involved in accidents, including revocation of driving privileges.
+- Maintain committee reports on drivers involved in accidents, including revocation of driving privileges.

 Accident Review Committee